 Make a cross with two orthogonal cylinders with a common center; make a jack with three mutually orthogonal cylinders with a common center; make a tetrad with four cylinders sharing a common end at 109.5° angles to one another; make a triad with three cylinders in a plane sharing a common end at 120° angles to one another.

+To create new cylinders, follow step 1.1.1 or use the Copy command.
 To tilt cylinders (hereafter called “arms” of the particles) with respect to one another, use the Rotate 3D command to draw a line across the diameter of the circle at one of its ends and then enter the desired angle of rotation.

 Use the Union command to join the different arms together into a single watertight object.